nogibjj/rmr62_azure_databricks/README.md

 - `team_stats`: Calculates the average points, field goal percentage, defensive rebounds, offensive rebounds, turnovers, and ranking for each team in the NBA based on information from the `nba_players` table.
 - `min_max_values`: Calculates the minimum and maximum values for each statistic for each team based on the `nba_players` table.
 - `ranked_teams`: Calculates the normalized values for each statistic for each team based on the minimum and maximum values found in `min_max_values`.
 It also ranks each team based on its average points.
 - `ranked_teams_2`: Calculates a custom metric for each team by subtracting the normalized turnovers and ranking values from the normalized points value.
-It then ranks each team based on this custom metric.
+It then ranks and sorts each team based on this custom metric.

 Main query